 The GLHSON offers a two-year Plan of Study.
-Students who are Licensed Practical Nurses (LPNs) in the state of Pennsylvania can apply for advance standing to enter in the LPN track.
+Students who are Licensed Practical Nurses (LPNs) in the state of Pennsylvania may qualify for advance standing.

-GLHSON Plan of Study (Revised April 12, 2016) New Proposed Plan
+GLHSON Plan of Study (Revised April 12, 2016) Current Plan of Study

 (Fall - 16 weeks)